hallard/PCBWay-RGB-Glow-Tube-DIY-Clock/README.md

 After some research I foundn that [one](https://elekstube.com/blogs/news/instructions-on-elekstube-clock-for-gen2-systems) but don't try it, it will just brick your clock.

-Please PCBWay provide official software to have our clock working as described on your site and be able to configure it.
+Please @PCBWay provide official software to have our clock working as described on your site and be able to configure it.

 As I bought 2 clocks, I was able to read back firmware from the working one and flash back the faulty one.